 A Bushfire story

 My parents left when the fire truck arrived, and thankfully they still have a house.
 Their chook shed and pergola is burned, and the fences are badly scorched, but compared to the houses around them their place looks like an oasis in a desert.
 The next door neighbour who’s cars were on fire still has a house, but the three houses after that are destroyed.
-Around half of the properties in their street burned down that day.
-I watched spellbound as the morning news shows broadcasted live from their street for several days in a row, and then yesterday I watched as the Crown Prince Frederick and Princess Mary toured the street (the street I used to live in!).
+Around half of the properties in their street burned down that day – that’s approximately 50 homes.
+I watched spellbound as the Today show broadcasted live from their street for several days in a row, and then yesterday I watched as the Crown Prince Frederick and Princess Mary toured the street (the street I used to live in!).

 The losing of the toys explanation must have really struck home to my kids because later in the week we evacuated the area ourselves with out of control fires and more hot, windy weather coming.
 All the schools in the Blue Mountains were closed, all hospitals and nursing homes evacuated, and the recommendation was to leave early or be prepared.
 I didn’t want to be present to witness a bush fire apocalypse in our street, so we cleared out.
 For the first time ever, the kids strapped themselves up and were in the car and waiting with the bags they’d packed themselves ten minutes before we left.
 They didn’t want to stick around either.
 I think what they packed (only the most important things) is adorable and just HAD to take a picture…

 You will Need

 • PVA (school) Glue

 • 4 plastic milk bottle caps and 2 beer bottle caps